May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Day trips from Warsaw

-Spring is the perfect time to go outside Warsaw and explore the surrounding area!
+Spring is the perfect time to go outside of Warsaw and explore the surrounding area!
 You will find 20+ ideas in our post: One-day trips from Warsaw.
-And below there are two examples of a trip from Warsaw.
+Below are two examples of a trip from Warsaw.

 Medieval castle ruins in Czersk, 40 km from Warsaw